team-for-awesome/make-a-difference-now/README.md

 # Make a difference now
+- Walk and use public transportation
+- Don't fly
 - Smile sincerely
 - Rescue animals from the animal shelter
 - Ask people if they need help